 The technique for removing dry paint spills from wood trim will depend on whether the paint is oil-based or latex.
 These steps will walk you through both methods.

 - Fine grit sandpaper

 - Clean damp cloth

 Steps to Remove the Stain:

-- If the paint is latex, all you need to do to remove it is rub it with a rag and denatured alcohol.
+- If the paint is latex, all you need to do to remove it is rub it with a rag and denatured alcohol, which is available at your local hardware store.
 Old or thick paint may require some effort, but the denatured alcohol works well without damaging the wood underneath.

 - If denatured alcohol doesn’t work, you probably have oil-based paint.
 Sand it lightly with fine grit sandpaper, taking care not to “dig in” to the trim by oversanding.
 Stop when the bulk of the paint is gone, even if some color remains.

 - Next, wipe the colored spots with a rag and mineral spirits.
 Don’t overwet the wood, as the mineral spirits can damage the wood if it soaks in.

 - Finally, wipe any areas which were touched by mineral spirits with a clean damp cloth.
 Do NOT leave the trim wet.
 Dry it with a soft cloth if necessary.